 The weighting scheme consists on transforming the directed graph into undirected and weighted graph.
 It spreads out in two subtasks: Computing a pruned central list of node degree, and computing kernel degree corresponding matrix of the directed graph.
 In-degree central list definition.
 This step consists of determining a list called LCentral of in-degree centrality for each node, and put it in decreasing order.
 So that those with maximal in-degree are more eligible than those with a fair in-degree.
 Then, pruning from the list those of nodes with an in-degree below 2.
 This filtering step improves performance and allows simplifying assumptions later when deciding whether to include a vertex into a kernel.
-For instance, in a citation network, a node with an in-degree below 2 improves the speed processing.
-Illustration from Extract for Twitter Network(2a) shows the central list LCentral contents as: LCentral = ['AlGore', 'BarackObama', 'AshtonKutcher', 'DemiMoore', 'OprahWinfrey'] because they have an in-degree above 2.Kernel Degree matrix computing $.
-This step consists on computing kernel degree values <math>K{ij}$ (see Definition 3) for every pair $(v_i, v_j) \in LCentral$.
+For instance, in a citation network, a node with an in-degree equal to 1 or 0 corresponds to an author whose the area search does not interest researchers, so removing these nodes with an in-degree below 2 improves the speed processing.
+Illustration from Extract for Twitter Network(2a) shows the central list LCentral contents as: LCentral = ['AlGore', 'BarackObama', 'AshtonKutcher', 'DemiMoore', 'OprahWinfrey'] because they have an in-degree above 2.
+Kernel Degree matrix computing.
+This step consists on computing kernel degree values K{ij} (see Definition 3) for every pair $(v_i, v_j) \in LCentral$.
 As defined in section (section 3.1), The Kernel Degree computed from the both Neighbourhood Overlap NO{ij} (see Definition 1) and Triad Weight TW{ij} (see Definition 2) concepts, measures the strength of a kernel.